nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

 The key concept in unit testing anything is making it independently testable and ui-router configuration is no exception.

-To do this, you should extract anything related to ui-router into a separate module, then require that in your main app module.
-It's a simple refactoring that gave us immediate benefits, even without the tests - in my experience, ui-router can drown out everything else in the configuration phase.
+To do this, you should first extract anything related to ui-router into a separate module, then require that in your main app module.
+It's a simple refactoring that gives immediate benefits even without the tests - in my experience, ui-router can drown out everything else in the configuration phase.
 This makes it easy to see at a glance the high-level logic of your app, makes the rest of your modules easier to test (you don't have